MaibornWolff/database-performance-comparison/README.md

 Upon execution the helm chart found in `deployment/` is installed on the cluster.
 By default we execute 3 runs and average out the results to compensate for fluctuations in performance.
 A run consists of the workers and one collector instance being spawned in individual pods inside the same k3s cluster.
 Due to node selectors workers could not run on the same nodes as DB instances to avoid interference.
 Each worker generates and writes the configured amount of events into the database.
 Event schemata and API usage are found in `simulator/modules/{database_name}.py` (note: for cockroachdb and yugabytedb we use the postgres module), event generation logic may be reviewed under `simulator/modules/event_generator.py`.
-After each run the workers reports statistics to the collector instance.
+After each run the workers report statistics to the collector instance.
 The database is wiped inbetween separate runs to have a reproducible baseline.

 For generating primary keys for the events we have two modes: Calculating it on the client side based on some of the fields that from a functional perspective guarantee uniqueness, or having the database increment a `SERIAL` primary key field.
 The exception here is Cassandra as using serial primary keys for rows opposes the main concepts of Cassandra we omitted this step and always relied on a db-generated unique partition key (device_id, timestamp).